-When it comes to credit card debt, that average Joe is one elusive fellow.
-That's largely because credit card users don't all fit neatly into one group.
-Some carry debt, some don't.
-Some measures include retail cards or inactive cards, some don't.
+We’ll explain each of the numbers below.
+But as you can see from the huge disparity in the figures, when it comes to credit card debt the average Joe is one elusive fellow.
+That’s largely because credit card users don’t all fit neatly into one group.
+Some carry debt, some don’t.
+Some measures include retail cards or inactive cards, some don’t.
 And looking at household debt versus individual debt versus per-card debt all give sharply different figures.

-So those claiming to offer a single, "average debt" number are not painting a full picture.
+So any single, “average debt” number is not painting a full picture.
 Looking at more than one average provides greater insight into the debt loads of different types of card users.
-(For an in-depth look at credit card debt overall, see "Credit card debt statistics.")
+(For an in-depth look at credit card debt overall, see “Credit card debt statistics.”)

 The hunt for average

 The Federal Reserve, which runs the national banking system, is a natural place to start looking for the average credit card balance.
-The Fed's monthly G.19 Consumer Credit report -- drawn from banks' lending reports -- shows revolving debt of $923.4 billion in October 2015.
-Divided by the U.S. Census Bureau's estimate of the U.S. adult population in 2014 of about 245.2 million people, that comes to just over $3,766 each.
+The Fed’s monthly G.19 Consumer Credit report – drawn from banks’ lending reports – shows revolving debt of $1.028 trillion in December 2017.
+Divided by the U.S. Census Bureau’s estimate of the U.S. adult population in 2017 of about 251.5 million people, that comes to just over $4,087 each.

-Changes in the Fed's debt figures are closely watched by economists as an indicator of consumer activity.
-But since this is a broad average that doesn't distinguish between different types of cards, and includes some non-card revolving debt, it is less useful as a yardstick for measuring typical debt loads.
+Economists watch the Fed’s debt figures closely for clues about consumer activity.
+But since this is a broad average that doesn’t distinguish between different types of cards, and includes some non-card revolving debt, it is less useful as a yardstick for measuring the typical debt load carried by individuals.

 What to leave out

 A few asterisks follow those digits.
-In its population measure, the New York Fed includes people who have both a credit report and a Social Security number.
+In its survey, the New York Fed includes people who have both a credit report and a Social Security number.
 That means some noncitizen residents who lack Social Security numbers are left out.

-TransUnion's estimate of average card debt per borrower, at $5,232 during the third quarter of 2015, is fairly close to the figure derived from the Federal Reserve's G.19 report.
+TransUnion’s estimate of average card debt per borrower, at $5,422 during the second quarter of 2017, is fairly close to the figure derived from the Federal Reserve’s G.19 report.
 The credit bureau omits cards that have gone unused for long periods, and cards that can be used only at a specific store or gas station.
 These contribute relatively little to the total balance while they inflate the card-carrying population.
 Many store cards are used once, to qualify for an introductory discount, then sit dormant for months or years.

 Another wrinkle stems from the different ways people use cards.
 Card issuers divide the world into two groups: “transactors” who use their card for purchases and pay off the balance each month; and “revolvers” who borrow on their card, paying interest charges month to month.
 To pure transactors, the balances on their cards aren’t really debts at all, since any purchases will be paid off before interest charges are applied.